getsocial-im/getsocial-react-native-sdk/README.md

 Check [GetSocial React Native SDK Reference](http://docs.getsocial.im/reference/react-native/) for a full API reference.

+## Repo Structure

+This repository contains all you need to explore GetSocial platform:

+- `demo/`: an example application that showcases all GetSocial features.
+- `getsocial/`: a source code for the GetSocial React Native SDK wrapper.
+For the SDK integration use npm as described in the [Getting Started](http://docs.getsocial.im/guides/getting-started/react-native/) guide.

 ## Licence

 Demo app is distributed under [Apache 2](https://choosealicense.com/licenses/apache-2.0/) license.